Governance

 If you would like to contact our board of governors, please email Sallyanne Pearson, Director of Governance: clerk@bishopburton.ac.uk.

-Meet our Governors
+Meet Our Governors

 External Members

-Kevin Kendall (Vice Chair)
+Angela Moran (Vice Chair)

 Susan Hamer

 Susan’s varied career is in the fields of higher education, health services management and leadership.
 Susan has a clinical background in nursing and moved into education at the University of Hull.
-Following a period working in The National Health Service, Susan retuned to higher education at the University of Leeds where she worked for over 25 years, during that time Susan has held a number of senior roles which have given her deep experience of designing and leading large transformational programmes in the public sector.
+Following a period working in The National Health Service, Susan returned to higher education at the University of Leeds where she worked for over 25 years, during that time Susan held a number of senior roles which have given her deep experience of designing and leading large transformational programmes in the public sector.
 Susan has also worked in the field of knowledge transfer and enterprise, directly supporting academic colleagues to enhance the impact of their activities.
 Susan is increasingly interested in accelerating the use of digital technologies to enhance access and empower individuals and communities.
 Susan has led a number of initiatives to support agile high-quality workplace learning in diverse locations.

 Susan’s first degree is in nursing, she has a master’s in Women’s Studies and a doctorate in Post Compulsory Education.
 Susan is a regular writer and the author of “Achieving Evidence-Based Practice” and “Leadership and Management: A Three-Dimensional Approach”.
 She was awarded the University of Leeds Women of Achievement Award in March 2016 and the IACRN Distinguished Clinical Research Nurse Award 2018.
 Susan has been a Fellow of the Queen’s Nursing Institute since 2004.